Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 >You must use at least one container in your code to validate this exercise.

 >[!note]
->You don’t need to manage the brackets or decimal numbers.
+>You don't need to handle brackets or decimal numbers.

-Here is an example of a standard use:
+Here is an example of standard usage:
 ```sh
 $> ./RPN "8 9 * 9 - 9 - 9 - 4 - 1 +"
 42